Gazit: Etymology

 The name is symbolic, derived from the Book of Isaiah 9:10: "The bricks have fallen down, but we will rebuild with dressed stone".
 The kibbutz was originally called "Argentina A".

 History

-The kibbutz community was formed in 1947 by immigrants from Argentina, Poland, Romania and Turkey, and the physical kibbutz was established in 1948 on the lands of the Palestinian village of al-Tira, which was depopulated during the 1948 Arab–Israeli War, 1.5 km southwest of the village site.
+The kibbutz community was formed in 1947 by immigrants from Argentina, Poland, Romania and Turkey.
+The physical kibbutz was established in 1948 on land near the former Palestinian village of al-Tira, which was depopulated during the 1948 Arab–Israeli War, 1.5 km southwest of the village site.

 Gazit became a permanent settlement in 1950.
 Initially a communist kibbutz, its members decided to swear allegiance to the state in 1952, expelling 22 Maki members in the process.